-Amy is a trainee solicitor in the dispute resolution team, specialising in civil and employment discrimination matters.
+Amy is a trainee solicitor in the employment and discrimination department, specialising in civil and employment discrimination matters.

 Amy previously completed her first seat in the regulatory department, specialising in numerous areas involving professional discipline, business crime, fraud and financial crime, drug conspiracies, road transport, road traffic and criminal offences.
 In addition, Amy also assisted with providing advice and representation to providers in matters concerning the Care Quality Commission (CQC) and the Office for Standards in Education, Children’s Services and Skills (Ofsted), particularly in relation to enforcement action and appeals to the first-tier tribunal (Care Standards Chamber).

-Amy then joined the dispute resolution team in March 2018 to undertake the second seat of her training contract, specialising in:-
+Amy then joined the employment and discrimination department in March 2018 to undertake the second seat of her training contract, specialising in:

 - Dealing with both civil and employment litigation and dispute resolution.